awsdocs/aws-codecommit-user-guide/doc_source/how-to-repository-email.md

 ## Using Repository Notifications<a name="how-to-repository-email-using"></a>

-Configuring notifications helps your repository users by sending emails to users when someone takes an action that affects another user\.
+Configuring notifications helps your repository users by sending emails when someone takes an action that affects another user\.
 For example, you can configure a repository to send notifications when comments are made on commits\.
 In this configuration, when a repository user comments on a line of code in a commit, other repository users receive an email\.
 They can sign in and view the comment\.
 Responses to comments also generate emails, so repository users stay informed\.

 Notification event types are grouped into the following categories:
 + **Pull request update events**: If you select this option, users receive emails when: